 Chinese text copied from the web is pasted into a

 toString(16) function changes the number to hexadecimal.

-6Conceivably there are other languages with words for God that could be used for numbers.
-Personally, I am content with four languages.
-There are four Gospels as there are four living creatures about God’s throne, so there are at least four languages around the Hebrew.
+10Conceivably there are other languages with words for God that could be used for numbers.
+As there are four living creatures around God’s throne, so there are at least four languages around the Hebrew.